ona-SE/onaflix-public/README.md

 - Configurations to start your webservers, databases and microservices
 - Automated tasks to seed your database, run tests, etc

-All of these are setup to be self-serve and automatically configured. **If anything every breaks, simply delete your environment and create a new one.**
+All of these are setup to be self-serve and automatically configured. **If anything ever breaks, simply delete your environment and create a new one.**

 ## FAQs